 In yesterday’s blog, I shared gift ideas custom-tailored for the Phlegmatic/Amiable personalities on your shopping list.
-Tuesday, we focused on gifts-from-the-heart for Melancholy/Analytic personalities.
+The day before, we focused on gifts-from-the-heart for Melancholy/Analytic personalities.

 Today, I’m focusing on our Choleric/Driver (the “Powerful Personality”) loved ones, who often appear so “together” that we wonder if we have anything of value to offer them.
 (We do!)

 Keeping in mind that your Choleric’s/Driver’s primary goal in life is control, and that her primary emotional needs are responsibility, achievement, appreciation, and loyalty, a real gift from your heart could be…